ryosuzuki/8frame/README.md

 # 8Frame

 8Frame is 8th Wall's modified version of AFrame.
 It has the following changes
+- By default, 8frame 1.2.0 will use webgl1.
+You can specify webgl2 using renderer="webgl2: true;".
 - 8Frame exposes properties in THREE.js's `WebGLRenderer` so that it's compatible with MRCS HoloVideoObject.
 - 8Frame improves AFrame's compatibility with XR8.